cgruver/cgruver/_pages/home-lab/lab-build/sno-prep.md

 We're going to install an OpenShift OKD SNO cluster on a bare metal server.
 The bootstrap node will run on your workstation.
 This particular tutorial is biased towards a MacBook workstation.
 However, you can easily modify this to run the bootstrap node on Fedora or other Linux flavor.

-There is also a feature for installing SNO with "bootstrap-in-place" which does not require a bootstrap node.
-It is not quite ready for our purposes yet, so we're still going to use a bootstrap node to initiate the install.

-Look for a future post with Bootstrap In Place.

 ## Prepare Your Workstation For Bootstrap

 Before you proceed, you need to setup your workstation for running the Bootstrap node.
 Or, if you have a NUC available, then you can set it up as a KVM host and run the bootstrap there.
 These instructions assume that you are using your workstation.